Admission to the MBA program –

 The abbreviation stands for Common European Framework of Reference for Languages.
 It serves as the basis for developing uniform curricula, textbooks, and language assessments.
 This framework of reference also defines the levels of language proficiency, from A2 (very basic) to C1 (proficient).
 The assessment of a TOEFL test, in turn, is based on your language level.
 If you have taken the Abitur in Germany, your English proficiency level is estimated to be at level B2 of the CEFR reference scale.

-Want to find out more about how to apply to the #1 MBA program in Germany?
+Want to find out more about how to apply to a top-ranking MBA program in Germany?
 Still have more questions?